 Jazz music has been described by many as rhythmic, emotional, free, and smooth.
 The music style developed in the United States early on in the 20th century in the heart of the diverse city of New Orleans.

-Let’s take a deeper dive into the history of jazz by exploring some of the most famous jazz singers to ever sing a song.
+Let’s take a deeper dive into the history of jazz by exploring 35 of the greatest and most famous jazz singers to ever grace a microphone.

 1. Ella Fitzgerald

-Ella Fitzgerald is truly one of the greats – you have to be to earn such a title as “The First Lady of Song.”
+We begin with Ella Fitzgerald, who is truly one of the greats—you have to be to earn such a title as the First Lady of Song.

 One of the most popular female jazz singers in the country, Fitzgerald won 13 Grammy awards and sold more than 40 million albums in her lifetime.

 Not only did she have incredible solo success, but she worked alongside some of the best in the business, including Nat King Cole, Duke Ellington, and Frank Sinatra.